Endianness Converter | Swap Endianness Online

 You might need to swap endianness when transferring data between systems that use different byte orderings (e.g., sending data from a little-endian x86 processor to a big-endian network protocol).
 Misalignment can lead to data corruption or incorrect interpretation of values.

-The bit size determines how many bytes are grouped together for swapping.
+The chuck size determines how many bytes are grouped together for swapping.
 For example, with 16-bit swapping, the hex value is treated as pairs of bytes.
 With 32-bit swapping, it's treated as groups of four bytes.
-Choose the bit size that matches the original data structure.
+Choose the chunk size that matches the original data structure.

-If your input is shorter than the selected bit size, the swapper will automatically pad it with leading zeros to reach the required length.
-For example, if you enter "1234" with a 32-bit size, it will be treated as "00001234".
+If your input is shorter than the selected chunk size, the swapper will automatically pad it with leading zeros to reach the required length.
+For example, if you enter "1234" with a 32 Bits size, it will be treated as "00001234".